BernardoLannes/word-in-hand/README.md

   - Basic prototype with arrow key to use on desktop, and rudimentary use of gyroscope for smarthphones.
   - Limited functionality for demonstration purposes.
 - **Future Enhancements:**
-  - Implement on a intalable app for android.
+  - Implement in an installable Android app.
   - Integrate word prediction algorithms.
   - Improve UI/UX design.
   - Improve word localization based on the chosen language.